EDIT 01/11/2018 This post was originally published March 31, 2013. I’ve made changes throughout the post to make it relevant for 2017 / 2018.

 - Knowledgebase is very extensive

-- Email and chat support are ok – phone support is good
+- Email and chat support are ok – phone support exists and is fairly decent

 Their domain interface could be included in overall experience – but I broke it out because it is a bit different, and more specific…and more important than the overall experience.
 The domain (also known as DNS Manager) is where you’ll actually configure your domain name.
 A bad interface can lead to frustrating evening while an easy interface can mean a one-time easy setup…and a rare visit.

 Here are pictures of my domain/DNS managers in Namecheap and GoDaddy.

 Just to explain – the domain manager page is what you’ll use to actually configure your domain name (such as routing your DNS to your hosting company, setting up your email, setting up any subdomains, etc).
 Hopefully, you’ll just be diving in here once or twice to reroute your DNS to your hosting company (which you should do BTW) and maybe make an occasional edit.